archlens/ArchLens/README.md

 ## Compatibility

-ArchLens runs is compatible with projects written in **Python versions greater than 3.9**
+ArchLens is compatible with projects written in **Python versions greater than 3.9**

 ## Installation